 - It will help them to stay productive and unplug from work.

 Ways to do it: Empathize with their problems and show them that you care.
 Set daily achievable goals that do not demoralize your employee’s confidence.
-Use various office communication tools and keep dedicated 24/7 helpline service.
+Use various office communication tools and keep a dedicated 24/7 helpline service.

-Way to do it: Play strategy building games before or at the end of the session.
-You can also give them mini projects or case studies to present before the entire team.
+Way to do it: Play strategy-building games before or at the end of the session.
+You can also give them mini-projects or case studies to present before the entire team.

 Strict lockdown rules have bound everyone at home.
 But one cannot ignore the fact of taking good care of health and wellness.
 So as a leader, you can guide your employees with some health promotion tips.
 You may also organize virtual wellness sessions.
-This will uplift your employee morale and trust for the organization.
+This will uplift your employee morale and trust in the organization.

 To measure your team’s progress, it’s vital to have proper reciprocations.
-Especially while working remotely, managers should keep a positive approach and open-ended communications towards their employees.
+Especially while working remotely, managers should keep a positive approach and open-ended communications with their employees.
 This helps in building a productive and more reliable team.

 Ways to do it: Ask them for suggestions and ideas on significant projects.
 Use a survey questionnaire to keep track of their concerns.
 You can take the help of employee engagement platforms and organize virtual team encouragement sessions.
 And offer them rewards and recognition for their contribution to your company.